Simoncelli-lab/photonize/README.md

 # photonize

-Event-level analysis of DNA-PAINT data recorded with a wide-field time-correlated single photon counting camera (LINCam, Photonscore).
+Event-level analysis for DNA-PAINT data recorded with the LINCam (Photonscore.de).
 The pipeline links single-molecule localizations into binding events, retrieves the raw photons of each event, and estimates for every event: